Yaguará

 Yaguará ([ɟʝaɣwaˈɾa]) is a town and municipality in the Huila Department, Colombia.
 The urban centre is located at an elevation of 650 m in the Magdalena River Valley and the Eastern Ranges of the Colombian Andes.
 The municipality borders Teruel and Palermo in the north, Gigante, Hobo and Tesalia in the south, Campoalegre and Hobo in the east and Tesalia and Iquira in the west.
 The departmental capital Neiva is 49 km to the northeast.
 The Betania Reservoir is situated within the boundaries of Yaguará.

 Etymology

 The name Yaguará is derived from the jaguar.

 History

 In the time before the Spanish conquest, the region of Yaguará was inhabited by the Páez.
 They defended their territory against the Pijao, who came from nearby Tolima and later against the Spanish conquistadors.

-Modern Yaguará was founded on March 13, 1623 by Francisco Gómez Quintero, under command of the governor of Neiva Diego de Ospina y Medinilla.
+Modern Yaguará was founded on March 13, 1623 by Francisco Gómez Quintero, under the command of the governor of Neiva, Diego de Ospina y Medinilla.